-Questions - All 33.
-What information do you think a dog breeder should provide when applying for breeder registration or renewal?
-A description of the premises where the dogs are being kept □ A description of the facilities Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: 34.
-What do you think local governments should take into account when considering a dog breeder application or renewal? □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or a dog.

-Certification that they comply and will continue to comply with animal cat local law breeding, housing and husbandry standards
+1 What information do you think a dog breeder should provide when applying for breeder registration or renewal?
+The number of dogs being kept on the premises A description of the premises where the dogs are being kept A description of the facilities The breed of dogs Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law.
+Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards Other - please specify: Dogs West Members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive Regulations and a Code of Ethics.
+Dogs West members must be exempt from breeder registration - they must be automatically accepted as they have to comply with comprehensive Regulations and a Code of Ethics, which are enforced.
+Anyone convicted under the Animal Welfare Act is not allowed to be Members of Dogs West - they cannot join and if found guilty whilst Members, their Membership is cancelled and they lose all Member privileges.
+Dogs West Members should have automatic approval.
+(What do you think local governments should take into account when considering a dog breeder application or renewal?
+The number of dogs being kept on the premises The breed of dogs Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or cat local law ا غ ☑ Other - please specify: Dogs West members should be exempt from the above and should be automatically accepted as they have to comply with comprehensive regulations and a Code of Ethics. consen whethe og Act allows a dog registration officer from the local government, with the at of the owner or occupier, to enter and inspect premises to ascertainer a dog will be effectively confined on the premises.
+It is a condition of dog ation that a dog must be effectively confined to the premises in which it is í Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? - Yes

-☐ Other - please specify:

-The Dog Act allows a dog registration officer from the local government, with the consent of the owner or occupier, to enter and inspect premises to ascertain whether a dog will be effectively confined on the premises.
-It is a condition of dog registration that a dog must be effectively confined to the premises in which it is kept.

-35. Should local governments have the power to enter and inspect premises of a dog breeder, or premises that are subject to a dog breeder application or renewal? ☒ Yes ☐ No ☐ Unsure 36.
-In what situations should a local government be able to enter and inspect premises of a dog breeder of that are subject to a dog breeder application or renewal? ☐ Where the dog breeder owns more than a certain number of dogs, or owns a kennel establishment If yes, how many? ☐ No ☒ All applications or renewals ☐ Unsure